thisisvinny/Primes/README.md

 # Primes

-A web app that shows you the all the primes up to your given number.
+A web app that shows you the all the prime numbers up to your given number.